HL7-Canada/ca-baseline/input/pagecontent/StructureDefinition-profile-observation-results-intro.md

 Note: if Observation.component is provided then Observation.component.value is mandatory.

-### Data Absent Reason
-If the minimum cardinality of an element or attribute is 1 AND information is missing AND the Responder knows the precise reason for the absence of data, then Responders SHALL send the reason for the missing information using values from the valueset where it exists by using the [DataAbsentReason](http://hl7.org/fhir/StructureDefinition/data-absent-reason) extension.

-An Observation without a value, SHALL include a reason why the data is absent unless there are component observations, or references to other Observations that are grouped within it, i.e., unless there are component observations, or references to other Observations that are grouped within it then either ONE of _Observation.value_ OR _Observation.dataAbsentReason_ but NOT both SHALL be present.

 ## Must Support Data Elements
 Some elements are marked as Must Support.
 This means that implementations generating, receiving, or otherwise using resources with Must Support elements SHALL provide support for those elements in some meaningful way (see [Must Support](https://build.fhir.org/ig/HL7-Canada/ca-baseline/general-guidance.html#must-support) definition).